DreamworldSolutions/dw-input/README.md

 - It follows material design outlines input style and provides all features of it. [know more](https://material.io/develop/web/components/input-controls/text-field/)
 - It auto select's text if `autoSelect` property is true
 - Provides a `validator` property to add custom validations
-- Set `isTextField` to true to show input as text area
+- Set `multiline` to true to show input as text area
 - Set `prefixSvgIcon` and `suffixSvgIcon` to show prefix and suffix icon
 - Performs validation on blur.
 It also performs validation on User type if input is invalid.